 Alternatively, you can contact the Ministry of Business, Innovation and Employment.
 Their Building Performance website has information on resolving issues.

 Completion and sign-off

 The first step to formally completing your project is having a certificate of practical completion issued by your building contractor.
 At this point the contractor hands the works over to you – it is usually the end of their obligations to their contracted works.
 In preparing for this certificate, you may need to work through a list of any defects and incomplete works.

 You’ll also need to get sign-off from your council once your project is complete.
 If your council is satisfied that the building work has been completed appropriately and any fees are paid, they will issue a code compliance certificate.

-If you have been awarded Heritage EQUIP funding, you’ll need to contact the Ministry for Culture and Heritage to have those funds released.
+If you have been awarded Heritage EQUIP funding for upgrade works, you’ll need to contact the Ministry for Culture and Heritage to have those funds released.
 You will be required to show us that you have met the conditions of the funding agreement.

 Completing a seismic strengthening project is an achievement worth celebrating.
 As a building owner you will likely have relied on support and funding from a range of sources.
 A celebration is an opportunity to thank them.